 Key Result Area Key Performance Indicator Status Develop a Foreshore Masterplan (FMP) for the development and management of Nedlands Foreshore Masterplan (FMP) development Status Report on provided to Council.
 Foreshore Masterplan (FMP) developed In progress foreshore areas.
-Develop an Integrated Transport Strategy (ITS) for Integrated Transport Strategy (ITS) developed and presented In progress In progress the City of Nedlands.
-Develop a Public Open Space and endorsed by Council. • Public Open Space Strategy progress Strategy (POSS) to guide expenditure and cash-in-lieu public open space developer contributions.
-(POSS) developed and presented and endorsed by Council.
+Develop an Integrated and presented and endorsed by Council.Integrated Transport Strategy in progress Transport Strategy (ITS) for the City of Nedlands.
+(ITS) developed and presented and endorsed by Council.
+In progress Develop a Public Open Space Strategy (POSS) to guide expenditure and cash-in-lieu public open space developer contributions.
+Public Open Space Strategy (POSS) developed and presented and endorsed by Council.
 In progress Develop a Stirling Highway Precinct Strategy for the Stirling Highway Precinct.
 Stirling Highway Precinct Strategy developed and presented and endorsed by Council.
 Completed